Vakeros/p5/README.md

 0.3 Adding user interaction
 0.4 Fixing duplicate data and update source to respect PEP8 0.5 Update to validate project
+0.6 Cat is now based on cat from API
+0.7 Structure update to use more obj
+0.8 Database update

 ```
 ## Authors